Quaker Parrot (Monk Parakeet) vs Princess Parrot: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Quaker Parrot (Monk Parakeet) and Princess Parrot is one of the most significant factors in choosing between these birds.
 Quaker Parrot (Monk Parakeet) is characterized by a friendly personality, while Princess Parrot tends toward gentle, quiet, elegant traits.
 In daily life, this means Quaker Parrot (Monk Parakeet) owners typically experience a bird that leans toward friendly behavior, while Princess Parrot owners find their bird more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both are viable — choose the one that maps onto your actual home and routine.

 Best for Families with Children